avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 **Route tables in subnet of the secondary region:**
 ![Secondary subnet routing](screenshots/secondary_subnet_routing.png "Secondary subnet routing")

-I created a new MySQL with the following parameters:
+I have then created a new MySQL with the following parameters:
-- Multi-AZ database to ensure a smooth failover in case of a single AZ outage
+a.
+Multi-AZ database to ensure a smooth failover in case of a single AZ outage
-- Have only the “UDARR-Database” **security group**.
+b.
+Have only the “UDARR-Database” **security group**.
 This security group was defined in the Cloud Formation to only allow traffic from the EC2 instance (not yet created).
 More specifically, this “UDARR-Database” security group allows traffic from "UDARR-Application" security group inside the VPC using this specific port: 3306 (mysql port).
-- Have an initial database called “udacity.”
+c.
+Have an initial database called “udacity.”

 **Configuration of the database in the active region:**
 ![Primary DB config](screenshots/primaryDB_config.png "Primary DB config")

-After the primary database has been set up, I created a read replica database in the standby region.
+After the primary database has been set up, I have created a read replica database in the standby region.
 This database has the same requirements as the database in the active region.

 **Configuration of the database in the secondary region:**
 ![Secondary DB config](screenshots/secondaryDB_config.png "Secondary DB config")